Strictly ergodic distal models and a new approach to the Host-Kra factors: Introduction.

 satisfies $\rho(c_1\|c_2)=\rho(c_1)+\rho(c_2)$.
-This step is motivated by the fact that if we were to know that $Z_k$ admits a nilspace model then it would be possible (and in fact not hard) to construct a nilcycle which furthermore satisfies the nilcycle properties \textit{everywhere} instead of \textit{almost everywhere}.\footnote{Such "strong nilcycles" were introduced previously by \cite[Section 3.5]{CS12} under the name \textit{cocycles}.}
+This step is motivated by the fact that if we were to know that $Z_k$ admits a nilspace model then it would be possible (and in fact not hard) to construct a nilcycle which furthermore satisfies the nilcycle properties \textit{everywhere} instead of \textit{almost everywhere}.

 Our approach depends on the surprising fact that a nilcycle determines a nilspace model $\hat{Z}_k$ for $Z_k$.
 The construction is not entirely straightforward and uses the concept of \textit{function bundles} induced by \cite[Section 3.3]{CS12} (see also \cite[Section 2.3]{candela2016cpt_notes}) modeled on the concept of \textit{Banach bundles} (see \cite[Chapter 10]{Fell1977}).
-Specifically we consider the 2-parameter family of functions $\rho_x+a:C^{k+1}_x(Z_{k-1})\rightarrow A$ for $a\in A,x\in X'\subset Z_{k-1}$, where $X'$ is some (carefully chosen) set of full measure and
+Specifically, we consider the 2-parameter family of functions $\rho_x+a:C^{k+1}_x(Z_{k-1})\rightarrow A$ for $a\in A,x\in X'\subset Z_{k-1}$, where $X'$ is some (carefully chosen) set of full measure and